Lotta Hetler James

-Lotta Hetler James (1876 - March 18, 1945) was a public speaker, active in civic, church and community projects, and was a candidate for Governor of California.
+Lotta Hetler James (1876 - March 18, 1945) was an American public speaker, active in civic, church and community projects.She was also a candidate for Governor of California.

 Early life

 Lotta Hetler was born in 1876 in Chicago, Illinois.

 Career

 Lotta Hetler James was a teacher at Elgin Academy for eight years.

 She was president of the Art Study Club in Elgin, Illinois, for four years, and of the Hanford Woman's Club, in Hanford, California.
 She was the first president of the Kings County Federation of Clubs, president of the San Joaquin district federation and then from 1936 to 1938 president of the California Federation of Women's Clubs.

 James was also chairman of the Child Welfare Resolution Committee of the State Federation Women's Clubs, charter member and chairman of the Education and Membership committees of Elgin, Illinois of the Young Men's Christian Association, member of the Hanford Woman's Club Coterie, the Hanford Presbyterian Church and the Hanford Business and Professional Women's Club.

 In 1937 she ran for Governor of California; the California Federation of Women's Clubs, of which she was the outgoing president, during the annual convention in Quincy, California, launched her candidacy.
 Dr. Louise May Richter, one of her sponsors, said: "We need a woman as State executive and Mrs. James has such good common sense, I am sure she would be an excellent governor.
 California never has had a woman governor.
 After watching the performances of some of the man, I think it is time to put a woman in office."